philchalmers/SimDesign/README.md

 # SimDesign

-Generic code for organizing Monte Carlo simulations in R
+Code for organizing Monte Carlo simulations in R

 ## Installation